 I heard Morgan Housel say this on a podcast today.
-He was talking talking about people who think they are above average investors.
+He was talking about people who think they are above average investors.
 But it got me thinking about everything in life.

 At all times, in all things, half of us are below average.
 For me, this is quite apparent with my social connections, my romantic connections (now), my networking skills, my looks/attractiveness, my flexibility, my family connections and much more that could fill this entire screen.